 Model and actor Anderson Davis is not only a competitive athlete but is also the hot Zesty Italian Dressing man you see in those tantalizing commercials.
 They do get your attention, don’t they?
 And yes I’m talking about his pecs.
 Delicious.
 It takes something really special in our queer culture today to grab us by the balls and say, “Buy this supermarket dressing because he is hot!”
 This new commercial below makes me giggle, with girly glee.
 Slap that dough, you man beast.

 Anderson Davis is just too hot for words.
 Housewives love him while gay men worship.
 Obviously Kraft is in on the joke.
 They know a sexy hunk will get your attention in this A.D.D. infused world we live in today.
+Is Anderson Davis gay?!
+Who cares?!
+I’d love to think so, but he hasn’t come out officially.
 I see a very bright future for this one!
 Here’s another one of Anderson Davis’ commercials.
 Man, he can work some velcro rip-away moments.
 Check him out!

 Of course, these are my fabulous highlights and may not be exactly the same as yours.
 But I suppose that’s why you’re reading mine to see what my eyes hath seen over the weekend of PS Pride 2012 here in the Coachella Valley.
 Curiosity killed the cat, so “Meow!” and away we go!